 Use very light luggage

 Choose your carry-on luggage carefully.
-A 2.5kg carry-on suitcase is only leaving you with 4.5kg to pack, if your luggage limit is 7kg.
+A 2.5kg carry-on suitcase is only leaving you with 4.5kg to pack if your luggage limit is 7kg.
 Instead, opt for something like a lightweight backpack or canvas duffle bag.
 Save your carry-on suitcase for flights with a more generous carry-on limit.
 You can check the technical specs of different brands and models on the websites of luggage retailers like Luggage Direct who always list the empty weights of their bags.

 Wear your heaviest outfit on the plane